netwerk-digitaal-erfgoed/requirements-collection-management-systems/README.md

 For convenience we compiled an [explanation of the anatomy of a PID-request](anatomyPersistentId.md) in ARK and Handle and how they differ.
 We also explain how ARK can be a free service (you need to do more yourself) and why Handle comes at a cost.

 We have noticed that the costs to use Handle are frequently misunderstood.
 A Handle prefix costs about €50 per year.

-Many institutions in the cultural heritage sector have asked [SURF](https://www.surf.nl/en) (the collaborative organisation for IT in Dutch education and research) to provide them with a PID-service that uses Handle.
-This allows you to automatically generate and administer the PIDs for any resource located in SURF systems.
-SURF charges €493 per year (in 2024) on top of the Handle registration.
+Many institutions in the cultural heritage sector use [SURF](https://www.surf.nl/en) (the collaborative organisation for IT in Dutch education and research) to help them.
+SURF provides a PID-service that uses Handle and charges €493 per year (in 2024) on top of the Handle registration.
 For more information see: [SURF Data Persistent Identifier](https://www.surf.nl/en/data-persistent-identifier-data-always-findable-by-permanent-references).
+The SURF service allows you to automatically generate and administer PIDs for any resource located in SURF systems. ***It cannot provide this service for resources located anywhere else.***

-Be aware that when you chose Handle as your PID-system, NDE does not require you to make use of the SURF service and incur those costs.
+When you chose Handle as your PID-system, NDE does not require you to make use of the SURF service.
+Be aware that you need to know the storage location of the resources that you want to share with the NDE network, in order to decide if the SURF PID-service provides you with value.
+We have encountered organisations who paid for the SURF-service while none of their linked data resources was stored there.

 ### 2. Publication of Linked Open Data